 The UAE has proven crude oil reserves of 107,000 million barrels and proven natural gas reserves of 7,726 billion cubic metres.

 In 2020, the total installed capacity of electricity generation plants was 34,901 megawatts (MW), using diesel engine, gas turbine, steam turbine, combined cycle turbine, solar energy turbine, nuclear energy and clean coal.

 30 November is Commemoration Day.
 It recognises the sacrifices and dedication of the sons of the nation, who have given their lives for the UAE and abroad in the field of civil, military and humanitarian service.
 Note that a public holiday for this day is observed on 1 December.

 Motorists drive on the right hand side of the road.

 The emirate of Dubai levies a toll (salik) of AED 4 when vehicles pass through the toll gates.

-E311 or Sheikh Mohammed bin Zayed Road, which was known as Emirates road - the road links Dubai to the rest of the emirates.
+E311 - It is was renamed Sheikh Mohammed bin Zayed Road from Emirates road.
+It links Dubai to the rest of the emirates.

-Sheikh Khalifa highway - it links Dubai and Fujairah.
+Sheikh Khalifa highway - it links the emirates of Dubai and Fujairah.